innolitics/rdm/rdm/init/release/development_plan.md

 The initial set of software requirements should be gathered and recorded in the "requirements file."
 See Appendix A for the format of the requirements.
 To the extent possible, all software requirements should be enumerated at the start of the project.
 If new requirements are added during the project, they should be added to the requirements file.

+Writing software requirements is an art and a science; there is a balance between

 When requirements are added or are changed, the developer must:

 1. Re-evaluate the medical device risk analysis and update it as appropriate